jaswanth70942/Parametric-Equation-solver/README.md

 # Parametric-Curve-Solver

 This repository contains a complete solution for recovering the unknown parameters **θ**, **M**, and **X** of a nonlinear parametric curve, using only a set of (x, y) data points.
 The challenge is that the dataset does **not** provide the parameter **t**, which the curve depends on — making this a difficult inverse problem.
-This project uses geometric reasoning and advanced optimization methods to accurately reconstruct both the hidden parameters and the underlying curve.
+In this project, I've uses geometric reasoning and advanced optimization methods to accurately reconstruct both the hidden parameters and the underlying curve.

 ---